fogfish/datalog/doc/syntax.md

 ## Constants

 Constants are predicate terms that do not change its value during the evaluation of program.
 Constants facilitate in pattern matching of ground relations while evaluating a programs.
-The library uses [semantic types](https://github.com/fogfish/semantic/blob/master/doc/datatype.md) to express constants
+The library uses [semantic types](https://github.com/fogfish/semantic/blob/master/doc/datatype.md) to express constants.
+The usage of semantic types improves ambiguous translations of string literals to type system used at external memory.

 Data type | Syntax | Example
 --- | --- | ---